Selecting a language will automatically trigger the translation of the page content.

 Apply for paternity and foster leave.

-· 25 calendar days to be taken in 1 or more times within 6 months of birth (11 days to be taken within 4 months if it occurred before July 1, 2021).
+· 25 calendar days to be taken in 1 or more times within 6 months of birth.
 Minimum of 4 days following birth leave.

 · Apply 1 month before the date of delivery or 1 month before the start of the leave, depending on the date of departure